 How To Play With Tennis Balls Safely

-Ultimately, tennis balls are a great toy for your dog, but in moderation.
-They are not a chew toy and are instead a toy for fetch.
-You need to make sure that your dog doesn’t take the toy and begin to chew on it because of concerns of choking, dental concerns, among other issues.
-If you find your dog chewing on their tennis ball be sure to remove it from them and give them a suitable chew toy.
+Ultimately, tennis balls are a great toy for your dog, but it’s important to use them in moderation.
+They are best used for playing fetch rather than as a chew toy.
+This is because if your dog starts chewing on the ball, it could lead to choking or dental problems.
+If you catch your dog chewing on their tennis ball, it’s important to remove it and replace it with a suitable chew toy.

 Are Tennis Balls Dangerous For Dogs: FAQ